 We are creating resources, lifting local stories, and making connections for our members, including best practices, data, and other materials.

 Reaching Higher NH, a trusted, bipartisan education policy resource for Granite Staters, is the backbone organization for The Alliance and one of its steering committee members.
 The Alliance is part of the New England Alliance for College and Career Readiness, funded by the Nellie Mae Education Foundation.

-The Alliance meets every third Wednesday of the month from 2:00- 4:00 pm EST. Email Jessica and let her know you are coming.
+The Alliance meets every third Wednesday of the month from 2:00- 4:00 pm EST. Email Nicole and let her know you are coming.

 Sign up for our newsletter at the bottom of the page to get more information.